Vulvovaginal Lacerations Following Consensual Versus Non-consensual Sexual Intercourse

 Diffusion Tensor Imaging: A Step-by-Step Guide for Radiology and Neurology Clerkship Students, Residents, and Graduate Students Using Clinical Research Examples

 We are pleased to share our latest manuscript for our Spring 2023 issue.
-See the link below to see an early release.

 Abstract